 Avoid trimming hedges

-Blackbirds and thrushes often nest as late as August, so don’t trim hedges until the last of this season’s birds have left their nests.
+Blackbirds and thrushes, along with house sparrows, greenfinches and goldfinches, often nest as late as August, so avoiding trimming hedges until the last of this season's birds have left their nests.
+Always check hedges thoroughly before trimming.

 Cut down perennial meadows

+Check areas of long grass carefully, for hedgehogs and other creatures that may be hidden there.
 Use a strimmer to cut down perennial meadows.
+It's best to cut in stages – cut half now and then the other half in a month's time.
 Leave seedheads where they fall for a few days to let the seeds scatter into the soil, then gather up the clippings for compost.
-Then mow the meadow the meadow to make the meadow short and even.
-Remove all the mowings to avoid enriching the soil – most wildflowers grow best in low-nutrient conditions.
+Then mow the meadow with a lawnmower to make it short and even.
+Remove all the mowings to avoid enriching the soil - most wildflowers grow best in low-nutrient conditions.